-The proof for its counter health effects is so convincing that some manufacturers limit its amount to protect users’ health.
+The proof of its counter-health effects is so convincing that some manufacturers limit its amount to protect users’ health.
 Noticeably, several countries prohibit this color agent.

 Sodium bisulphite (Sodium bisulfite)

-Sodium bisulfite is used to prevent bacteria from developing and preserve color, flavor.
+Sodium bisulfite is used to prevent bacteria from developing and preserve color and flavor.
 The wine beverage industry usually uses this chemical mixture to maintain the taste of wines.

 Moreover, it is a food additive considered more toxic than a chemical additive, potassium sorbate.
 Some allergic users can’t bear the effect of this agent.
 If overused, it may lead to nausea, stomach cramps, trigger asthma, and diarrhea.

-Nevertheless, the amount of sodium bisulfite in sports drinks is prone to be lower than other drinks, which don’t affect users’ health much.
+Nevertheless, the amount of sodium bisulfite in sports drinks is prone to be lower than in other drinks, which doesn’t affect users’ health much.